Additional Syntax to Original VPR XML

 Warning

-Fig. 16 Impact on routing architecture when the opin-to-all-sides: (a) disabled; (b) enabled.
+Fig. 16 Impact on routing architecture when perimeter connection blocks are : (a) disabled; (b) enabled.

 Warning

-In each switch block, allow each routing track which ends to drive another routing track on the opposite side, as such a wire can be continued in the same direction (see an illustrative example in fig_concat_wire).
-In other words, routing wires can be concatenated in the same direction across an FPGA fabric.
+Allow each output pin of a programmable block to drive the routing tracks on all the sides of its adjacent switch block (see an illustrative example in Fig. 17).
 This can improve the routability of an FPGA fabric with an increase in the sizes of routing multiplexers in each switch block.
-By default, it is false.
+By default, it is

 Warning

-In each switch block, allow each routing track which passes to drive another routing track on the opposite side, as such a pass wire can be continued in the same direction (see an illustrative example in fig_concat_pass_wire).
-This can improve the routability of an FPGA fabric with an increase in the sizes of routing multiplexers in each switch block.
-By default, it is false.
+In each switch block, allow each routing track which ends to drive another routing track on the opposite side, as such a wire can be continued in the same direction (see an illustrative example in

 Warning